-At March 31, 2019, the REIT's portfolio consisted of 57 income-producing commercial properties.
-Out of the 57 income-producing commercial properties, 32 are exclusively occupied by the Dilawri Group for use as automotive dealerships or, in one case, an automotive repair facility, while two of the other 25 properties are jointly occupied by the Dilawri Group (for use as automotive dealerships) and one or more third parties (for use as automotive dealerships or complementary uses, including restaurants), and the remaining 23 properties are exclusively occupied by other dealership groups for use as automotive dealerships or for automotive dealership ancillary services, such as a vehicle service compound facility or a repair facility.
-Consequently, the Dilawri Group is the REIT's most significant tenant and accounts for approximately 64.1% of the REIT's base rent, including rent from properties subleased to third parties (86.7% as at Q1 2018).
+At June 30, 2019, the REIT's portfolio consisted of 60 income-producing commercial properties.
+Out of the 60 incomeproducing commercial properties, 32 are exclusively occupied by the Dilawri Group for use as automotive dealerships or, in one case, an automotive repair facility, while two of the other 28 properties are jointly occupied by the Dilawri Group (for use as automotive dealerships) and one or more third parties (for use as automotive dealerships or complementary uses, including restaurants), and the remaining 26 properties are exclusively occupied by other dealership groups for use as automotive dealerships or for automotive dealership ancillary services, such as a vehicle service compound facility or a repair facility.
+Consequently, the Dilawri Group is the REIT's most significant tenant and accounts for approximately 62.9% of the REIT's base rent for YTD 2019, including rent from properties subleased to third parties (86.8% as at June 30, 2018).

 The applicable Dilawri Tenant is the lead tenant for Dixie Auto Mall until July 2030.
-A Dixie Auto Mall sub-tenant that operates the Hyundai dealership provided a notice to the applicable Dilawri Tenant, stating that they will move from the premises by the end of June 2019.
-This change does not affect the term of the applicable Dilawri Lease.
+A Dixie Auto Mall sub-tenant that operated the Hyundai dealership moved from the premises at the end of Q2 2019.
+As of June 30, 2019, the premises were vacant; however, this change does not affect the term of the applicable Dilawri Lease.

-Overall, at March 31, 2019, the REIT's properties had a weighted average rental rate of \$24.61 per square foot.
+Overall, at June 30, 2019, the REIT's properties had a weighted average rental rate of \$24.66 per square foot.